Mfonn/images_for_antora/README.md

-# The published site of the ChRIS documentation is hosted at: https://mfonn.github.io/CHRIS_docs/
+# The published site of the ChRIS documentation is hosted [here](https://mfonn.github.io/CHRIS_docs/)

 ## CONVERTING MARKDOWN TO ADOC